hkdas21/MCT-India-Summit-Internal/index.md

 layout: home
 ---

-Welcome to the **WWL Frontier Hack Event**!
+Welcome to the **MCT India Summit Frontier Hack Event**!

-This Hack Event  is about exploring how AI can help us tackle real challenges at work.
+This Hack Event  is about exploring how AI can help us tackle real challenges as an MCT.

-You’ll collaborate with your team to define a problem, brainstorm solutions, and craft a solution — with the help of your Table Coach and AI.
+You’ll collaborate with your team to define a problem, brainstorm solutions, and craft a solution that an MCT faces — with the help of your Table Coach and Copilot.

-> **Goal:** Accelerate alignment on the Frontier Firm concept and generate problem statements and solution ideas that could one day inform agent development.
-This exercise is about the process — framing challenges, collaborating, and ideating together — not about delivering a finished agent.
+> **Goal:** Accelerate alignment on the Frontier Firm concept and generate problem statements and solution ideas that help an MCT in Future deliveries.
+This exercise is about the process — framing challenges, collaborating, and ideating together.

 ## 🔄 Event Flow

 *(Suggested total time: 70 minutes)*

 - **Kickoff & Q&A** → Meet your team and coach
-- **Group Work** → Define a problem, break it down, brainstorm solutions
+- **Group Work** → Define a problem an MCT faces pre-delivery, in delivery or post delivery, break it down, brainstorm solutions
 - **Submission** → Complete and upload your Hack Event Template
-- **Prizes** → Submissions scored by *AI* and reviewed by judges
+- **Prize** → Submissions scored by *AI* and reviewed by judges

 ## 📝 What to Know

 - **Prizes:** Final submission required to qualify.
 Submissions will be evaluated across the following criteria:

     - Strategic Alignment
-    - Quantifiable Business Value
+    - Quantifiable Value  for the MCTs
     - Team Impact
     - Sustainability & Scalability
     - Outcome Clarity